Gerosimus/Sentinel-Core/README.md

 ---

+Troubleshooting
+Error: ValueError: With n_samples=0...
+This error occurs when the server_sync.py script fails to download any data from the external threat feeds (PhishTank or URLhaus).
+Since the training dataset is empty, the Random Forest model cannot be initialized.

+Solutions:

+Check Internet Connectivity: Ensure your server/workstation has outbound access to phishtank.com and abuse.ch.

+Manual Sync: Run the synchronization script manually to see the specific network error:

+Bash

+python server_sync.py
+Failsafe Mode: Sentinel Core v3.0 includes a built-in failsafe.
+If it cannot reach the internet, it will generate a baseline metadata footprint so the UI components remain functional.

+QR Scanner Not Working
+If the QR import fails, ensure your environment has opencv-python installed and the uploaded image has sufficient contrast.
+The system uses CLAHE (Contrast Limited Adaptive Histogram Equalization) to attempt recovery, but extremely blurry images may not decode.

 ## Disclaimer

 *This tool is intended for security research and infrastructure monitoring.
 Always ensure you have permission before scanning external network assets.*

+---

 **Author:** [Gerosi]